Council of Wise Voices

 I am in service to the awakening awareness of self and our conditioned responses within this consensus 3D reality.
 I am committed to learning about my blind spots as a conditioned white body.
 I am committed to speaking up to the injustices I become aware of.
 I am committed to bringing voice to my experience as a queer person living within this social context.

-being wholly embodied requires the healing of our fragmentation.
+being whole requires healing of our fragmentation.

-i want to see a world where all women and all womb carriers know, sense, and feel their connection to the power of earth and, thus, to one another. i am dedicated to dismantling whatever in me and whatever around me is in the way of this connection. this loss of connection to our ROOTS (those of us that are non-indigenous to the land we were raised on) and our HEARTS has everything to do with the injuries that have occurred through colonization. we must tend to our bodies and heal the trauma.
-We must know our place and not assume we know others'. we must honor the complexity that lives with and the crucial role of relationship.
+i want to see a world where all people know, sense, and feel their connection to the earth and to one another. the loss of connection to our ROOTS (particularly those of us who are non-indigenous to the land we were raised on) and our HEARTS is a product of the trauma that has occurred through colonization. we must honor the complexity of our past and stay dedicated to the crucial roles of body and relationship as we heal.

 Tina Hylton